JonathanJT109/CSCI-350/src/hw2/Answers.md

 3. dog!?

 ## Question 2
 No, it's not.
-There is only one path to achieve a specific answer.
+There is only one path to achieve specific answers.

 ## Question 3
 The largest string is infinite due to the infinite loop in `<verb> <adverb>` which goes to `<verb>` again.